The way a neighborhood looks and feels when you walk or drive around it, from

 Notable & Unique: Car Ownership

-three.
-But households in the 1st Ave / E 110th St neighborhood buck
+exclusive analysis shows that the 1st Ave / E 110th St neighborhood has

 all.
 This is more carless households than NeighborhoodScout found in

 99.8% of U.S. neighborhoods.